Music Mission Statement at Ley Top Primary School

 Quality of Education for Music at Ley Top Primary School;

-In order to achieve these aims and deliver a high quality of education in music, the children are taught musical skills which build on their previous experiences and learning (see Ley Top Primary School Progression of skills in Music Document).
+In order to achieve these aims and deliver a high quality of education in music, the children are taught musical skills which build on their previous experiences and learning.

 Children in Nursery and Reception are given rich opportunities to explore music independently through continuous provision, whilst adults scaffold and facilitate learning.
 A range of musical instruments are provided for children to experiment with and there are lots of opportunities for children to make their own music themselves, for example, making their own shaker from junk or using sticks to make noises outside.
 They will sing a range of well-known nursery rhymes and songs and they will perform songs, rhymes, poems and stories with others, and try to move in time with the music.

-Children in Years One to Six follow the Charanga scheme of work.
+Children in Years One to Six follow a scheme of work.
 This scheme enables children to develop musical skills of listening and appraising, playing instruments, (both tuned and un-tuned) in time to a pulse, singing and performing, improvising and experimenting and gaining a knowledge of different styles of music.
+Our Music lessons are taught by a music specialist.

 Here are some photographs from the ‘Skylar’s missing note’ performance that Key Stage One participated in.
 The children watched and participated in a musical performance, exploring different musical elements.